Tharak23/Madclub-Decentralized/README.md

 🚀 Project Overview
 The Decentralized Credit Scoring System offers a user-friendly interface with real-time updates, providing users with insights into their credit scores and financial health.
 By addressing the limitations of traditional credit scoring models, our system offers a decentralized, transparent, and efficient solution.

+## ⚙️ Installation & Setup in broser

+- 1.install flask.
+  #pip install flask
+- 2.install pandas scikit-learn joblib web3 file.
+  #pip install pandas scikit-learn joblib web3
+- 3.run train_model.py file.
+  #python train_model.py
+- 4.run generate_credit_data.py file.
+  #python generate_credit_data.py
+- 5.run app.py file.
+  #python app.py
+- 6.click on the Open in browser
+- 7.save this file and uplode the file in the browser
+- 8.click on Predict credit score
+- 9.it will give you the Credit score of the following data
+- 10.you can edit data too

 📝 Features

 🔒 Data Security & Privacy: Blockchain technology ensures data is secure and immutable.